Create a budget to help save money

 KiwiSaver brings with it a number of entitlements that can really pay off if you know about them.
 The government will actually contribute up to $521 to your KiwiSaver savings each year provided you make a minimum contribution yourself of $1042.
 This is called the Member Tax Credit (MTC) and it applies even if you make a lump sum contribution of that $1042 just before the annual cut-off on 30 June of each year.
 However, you need to be eligible for the whole MTC year which runs from 1 July – 30 June each year.

-Tip: Did you know your employer contributes the equivalent of 3% of your pay to KiwiSaver on top of what you pay?
+Tip: Did you know your employer contributes the equivalent of 3% of your pay to your KiwiSaver account on top of what you pay?
 This is called the compulsory employer contribution.

 3. Ensure you’re contributing enough